rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 This functionality means that a physical host must pass policy requirements in order to gain access to the image key, and the image will be encrypted at rest both in image storage and on the compute host.

 Beginning with the Intel® SecL-DC version 2.1 release, the Key Broker now supports 3rd-party key managers that are KMIP-compliant.
-The Key Broker has been updated to use the “libkmip” client.
+The Key Broker has been updated to use the “gemalto kmip-go” client.

 #### Signed Flavors